kumahq/kuma/docs/proposals/cross-mesh-ux.md

 #### Virtual outbounds

 Every `MeshGateway` listener can be given a `hostname`.
-For cross-mesh, we will require one be set and use it to generate a virtual outbound.
+For cross-mesh, we will require one be set and use it to automatically generate a virtual outbound for `Dataplane`s in other `Mesh`es.

 The listener from above